 No call-back.
 Then there were the emails I sent.
 And of course, more calls.

 It boils down to this: They took my money, sent me no product, and gave me no communication.

 Nada.
 Zip.
 Zilch.
 No Dice…Nothing

 Even after investigation and complaints to the Better Business Bureau – nothing.
 Why?
 They couldn’t find them or get in touch with them either!

 My Advice?
-Stay the hell away with these Rip-Off Artists!
+All in all, stay the hell away from these Rip-Off Artists!